-Maldon sea salt and kosher salt are just two of many different types of salt prized by serious cooks.
-Chefs often have both on hand despite the fact that they are almost identical in terms of their chemical makeup.
-The fact is that despite the fact that they are both salts, they each bring very different qualities to the dishes in which they are used.
+Maldon sea salt and kosher salt are just two of many different kinds of salt prized by serious cooks.
+Chefs often have both on hand although they are almost identical in terms of their chemical makeup.
+The fact is that although they are both cooking salts, they each bring unique qualities to the dishes in which they are used.
 Let’s compare them to help you make the best choices for your recipes.

 How does Maldon sea salt differ from kosher salt?